jayrbolton/hadrosaur/README.md

 proj = Project('./base_directory')
 ```

 Define a collection using a decorator around a function.
+This function's job is to generate a single resource for the collection given a unique ID and some arguments.

-The collection should have a unique name and must take these params:
+The collection should have a unique name, and its function must take these params:

 * `ident` — an identifier (unique across the collection) for each computed resource
 * `args` — a dictionary of optional arguments
-* `ctx` — a Context object which holds some extra data you may find useful in the function:
+* `ctx` — a Context object which holds some extra data you may find useful during computation:
   * `ctx.subdir` - the path of a directory in which you can store files for this resource
   * `ctx.logger` - a special Python logging instance that will write to a rotating log file stored in the resource directory, with some nice default formatting